kikiraihan/kikiraihan.github.io/content/projects/pembimbing_sisa.md

 # Jadwalin

-### Masalah :
+### Problem :
-Fakultas Ekonomi dan Bisnis Islam IAIN Sultan Amai Gorontalo, membutuhkan sebuah sistem untuk mengatur jadwal matakuliah dalam skala fakultas.
-Data matakuliah dan contoh jadwal yang tersedia berupa file excell, yang diperoleh dari Sistem Informasi Akademik (SIAK).
-Dalam kasus ini, akses melalui API SIAK tidak diizinkan untuk alasan tertentu.
+The Faculty of Islamic Economics and Business, IAIN Sultan Amai Gorontalo, requires a system to manage course schedules on a faculty scale.
+Available course data and sample schedules are in the form of excell files, which are obtained from the Academic Information System (SIAK).
+In this case, access through the SIAK API is not permitted for certain reasons.
-Sistem harus mempertimbangkan :
+The system must consider:
-1. Jurusan → jadwal bagi mahasiswa dalam satu jurusan tidak boleh bertabrakan.
+1. Department → the schedule for students in one major may not collide.
-2. Dosen → cek dosen pengajar apakah ada matakuliah juga di jam yang sama.
+2. Lecturer → check the teaching lecturer whether there are also courses at the same time.
-3. Ruangan → cek apakah ruangan sudah terpakai di jam yang sama.
+3. Room → check whether the room is already occupied at the same time.
-4. SKS -> cek SKS matakuliah kalau sesuai dengan SKS pada slot jam. (sks adalah satuan kredit semester).
+4. SKS -> check the course credits if they match the credits in the clock slot. (credits are a semester credit unit).

-**Waktu pengerjaan :** 2 bulan
+**Working time:** 2 months

-**Tanggal :** April – Mei 2022
+**Date :** April – May 2022

-### Solusi :
+### Solution :
-Untuk menyelesaikan permasalahan di brief diberikan solusi berikut :
+To solve the problem in the brief given the following solutions:
-- Fitur input dibangun menggunakan prinsip export data excell, untuk memudahkan user yang sudah terbiasa bekerja dengan file excell, dan memudahkan integrasi dikarenakan belum mendapat akses SIAT.
+- The input feature is built using the export data excell principle, to make it easier for users who are used to working with excell files, and facilitate integration because they do not yet have access to SIAT.
-- Pembuatan fitur sudah mempertimbangkan ke 4 hal dibrief, Jurusan, Dosen, Ruangan, SKS, dan dapat dengan mudah ditambahkan fitur karena dibuat dalam sistem rule laravel.
+- The making of the feature has taken into account 4 dibrief matters, Department, Lecturer, Room, Credits, and features can be easily added because they are made in the Laravel rule system.
-- Terdapat fitur Generate jadwal otomatis dengan menggunakan algoritma greedy.
+- There is an automatic schedule generator feature using a greedy algorithm.

-#### Tangkapan Layar :
+#### Screenshot :
 ![/projects/jadwalin1.png](/projects/jadwalin1.png)
 ![/projects/jadwalin2.png](/projects/jadwalin2.png)
 ![/projects/jadwalin3.png](/projects/jadwalin3.png)